Many people who ask about coin values often get the response ‘If the coin isn’t damaged, then your coin is worth…’

 Also, be sure to house your copper coins in sulfur-free, polyvinyl chloride (PVC) free coin albums and coin holders.

-The green Lincoln Memorial cent above is so corroded the date can’t even be read!
+The green Lincoln Memorial cent above is so corroded that the date can’t even be read!